internetofwater/geoconnex.us/namespaces/wade/README.md

 ## Sites

-All ofe the Site UUIDs used by the WaDE2.0 API are included
+All of the Site UUIDs used by the [WaDE2.0 API](https://app.swaggerhub.com/apis/WesternStatesWater/WaDE2.0/1.0.0) are included

 Examples:
 * A site: https://geoconnex.us/wade/sites/ID_8140